martiansideofthemoon/martiansideofthemoon.github.io/_posts/2016-07-19-gsoc-week-eleven-gsoc-review.markdown

 All my TaskCluster work was recorded in [Bug 1281062](https://bugzilla.mozilla.org/show_bug.cgi?id=1281062).
 This was broken down into three different patches finally -

 * [Bug 1284005](https://bugzilla.mozilla.org/show_bug.cgi?id=1284005) ([Patch](https://hg.mozilla.org/mozilla-central/rev/7e73e9581bca)) - This is the first bug.
 This refactors the timestamp mechanism used in `TaskGraph` generation.
 Now instead of actual timestamps, `relative-datestamps` are used which are replaced with actual timestamps when the tasks are actually created.
 * [Bug 1285755](https://bugzilla.mozilla.org/show_bug.cgi?id=1285755) ([Patch](https://hg.mozilla.org/mozilla-central/rev/b1a86b2b81ff)) - This is the second bug.
 This adds a feature to build a `TaskGraph` object from a corresponding JSON file, taking care of the special cases for various `Task` subclasses.
+This feature also utilized [Dustin](https://github.com/djmitche)'s [patch](https://hg.mozilla.org/mozilla-central/rev/2393f903d0a7) to find python modules.
 * [Bug 1281062](https://bugzilla.mozilla.org/show_bug.cgi?id=1281062) ([Patch](https://hg.mozilla.org/mozilla-central/rev/d223b3cdee66)) - The final piece of the puzzle which adds action tasks.
-This feature also utilized [Dustin](https://github.com/djmitche)'s [patch](https://hg.mozilla.org/mozilla-central/rev/2393f903d0a7) to find python modules.

 ## Treeherder

 Treeherder is Mozilla's primary testing dashboard.
-My work here was to add UI features to show all possible TaskCluster jobs, and allow the users to select jobs they want to schedule.
+My work here was to enchance the APIs to show TaskCluster jobs, allow the users to select jobs they want to schedule, and finally send these TaskCluster jobs through a Pulse message.

 This was primarily tracked on Bugzilla in [Bug 1254325](https://bugzilla.mozilla.org/show_bug.cgi?id=1254325), [Bug 1284911](https://bugzilla.mozilla.org/show_bug.cgi?id=1284911) and [Bug 1282906](https://bugzilla.mozilla.org/show_bug.cgi?id=1282906).